 - If you do not have a grill, you can use a grill pan on the stovetop instead.
 You’ll need to preheat your pan and cook the meat on high to sear it, and then lower the heat and cook the meat until the internal temperature registers 130 degrees F. ***Just remember to open a window, there will be a bit of smoke.
 You’ll also need to cook the meat in batches.

 - I always serve these tacos alongside my Slow Cooker Refried Beans!
-Seriously, they’re SO good and they taste like they came straight from your favorite Mexican restaurant!
+Seriously, they’re SO good, and they taste as they came straight from your favorite Mexican restaurant!

 - I also love serving this alongside my Confetti Corn Salad (you can see a peek of it in one of the pictures above).

 How much will this recipe cost?

 NOTE: I calculate the recipe prices by using name brand grocery prices on grocery store websites.

 - 2-pound flank or skirt steak (sometimes called flap meat) $11.98